Luca06Luwa/Linux-Guides/Arch Linux UEFI Install Guide.md

 a.
 Run `git clone https://aur.archlinux.org/paru.git` to download the required files to compile Paru.<br>
 b.
 Run `cd paru` to go into the folder.<br>
 c.
 Run `makepkg -si` to install Paru.<br>
 d.
-Once Paru is installed run `paru -Syyu` to update all packages installed on your computer.
+Once Paru is installed run `paru -Syyu` to update all packages installed on your computer.<br>
+e.
+Run `sudo pacman -S flatpak` to install the flatpak repo and installer.<br>
+f. `reboot` system to complete the install of flatpak.

 ## 21. Graphical Environment.